lichess-bot-devs/lichess-bot/README.md

 # Acknowledgements
 Thanks to the Lichess team, especially T. Alexander Lystad and Thibault Duplessis for working with the LeelaChessZero team to get this API up.
-Thanks to the Niklas Fiekas and his [python-chess](https://github.com/niklasf/python-chess) code which allows UCI engine communication seamlessly.
+Thanks to the Niklas Fiekas and his [python-chess](https://github.com/niklasf/python-chess) code which allows engine communication seamlessly.

 # License
-lichess-bot is licensed under the GPL 3 (or any later version at your option).
+lichess-bot is licensed under the AGPLv3 (or any later version at your option).
 Check out LICENSE.txt for the full text.